What Is Insomnia?

 According to The Sleep Foundation, exercise during the day helps you sleep at night.
 Several surveys conducted by the foundation revealed that respondents who exercised three or more times per week enjoyed longer and better-quality sleep than those who exercised less than once.
 [14]

 There is a caveat, though.
-Some studies have suggested that you not engage in vigorous exercise in an hour or so before bed as it increases your adrenaline levels, body temperature, and heart rate, which can cause sleep disturbances.
+Some studies have suggested that you not engage in vigorous exercise an hour or so before bed as it increases your adrenaline levels, body temperature, and heart rate, which can cause sleep disturbances.
 [15]

 Long Term Insomnia Treatments